tensorflow/tensorflow/CONTRIBUTING.md

 ## Pull Request Checklist

-Before sending your pull requests, make sure you followed this list.
+Before sending your pull requests, make sure you do the following:

 - Read the [contributing guidelines](CONTRIBUTING.md).
 - Read the [Code of Conduct](CODE_OF_CONDUCT.md).